United States Army Materiel Systems Analysis Activity

-United States Army Materiel Systems Analysis Activity (AMSAA) is an analysis organization of the United States Army.
-AMSAA's overall goal is to provide soldiers with the best U.S. Army materiel possible.
-AMSAA supports the U.S. Army by conducting systems and engineering analyses to support decisions on technology, materiel acquisitions, and the designing, developing and sustaining of U.S. Army weapon systems.
+The U.S. Army Materiel Systems Analysis Activity (AMSAA) was an analysis organization of the United States Army.
+AMSAA's overall goal was to provide soldiers with the best U.S. Army materiel possible.
+AMSAA supported the U.S. Army by conducting systems and engineering analyses to support decisions on technology, materiel acquisitions, and the designing, developing and sustaining of U.S. Army weapon systems.